SpeziMM/GymApp/README.md

 # GymApp

-Simple Gym app to track weights and sets
+Simple Gym App to track weights and sets